← Back to ArticlesTraining Tips

 Not quite.

 Boxing punches often involve more rotation and weight transfer because you can commit fully to your hands.
-You're not worried about someone sweeping your legs while you throw.
+You are not worried about someone sweeping your legs while you throw.

 Kickboxing punches tend to be slightly more conservative.
 You stay more balanced because you need to check incoming kicks or throw your own.
-The full commitment of a boxing cross isn't always wise when a leg kick might be coming.
+The full commitment of a boxing cross is not always wise when a leg kick might be coming.

 This is why boxers generally have better hands than kickboxers of similar experience.
-They're specialising in punching while kickboxers spread their training across more skills.
+They are specialising in punching while kickboxers spread their training across more skills.

 Defence Is Different